- Home

 Policies

-The Group emphasizes compliance (with laws, regulations and corporate ethics) as a core element of its CSR philosophy and promotes a compliance program—setting internal rules and building a structure for management—to all Group companies.
+The Foster Group emphasizes compliance (with laws, regulations and corporate ethics) as a core element of its CSR philosophy and promotes a compliance program—setting internal rules and building a structure for management—to all Group companies.

 Compliance Structure

-The Foster Group places emphasis on the internal whistleblowing system to promote compliance.
-Such system is under operation through the “Compliance Hotline” and “Harassment Helpline” that connects whistleblowers to external corporate lawyers available for 24 hours by email.
+In promoting a compliance program, emphasis should be placed on a whistleblowing system that serves as a self-cleansing mechanism.
+Such system is under operation through “the Compliance Hotline” and “Harassment Helpline” that connects whistleblowers to external corporate lawyers available for 24 hours by email.
 Internally, the highly independent internal audit office and HR representative act as a window to early detect violations of compliance.
 The whistleblowing hotline is extensively available to employees and officers of the entire Group as well as to their families and the employees of business associates.
 We also hold briefings on the Compliance Hotline and Harassment Helpline for employees, to ensure that they are fully informed of the internal whistleblowing system.

 Organization of the Compliance Committee